Our Learning Environment 'Non-Negotiables'

 Subjects included in Connected Curriculum

-The Creative Curriculum will include History, Geography, Art, DT, ICT, Science and creative writing.
+The Connected Curriculum will include English, History, Geography, Art, DT, ICT, Music and Science.
 Links with Religious Education, Maths, PSHCE and other curriculum areas will be made when appropriate.
 Maths and other English key skills (grammar, spelling, phonics, handwriting etc) will be allocated discrete sessions to ensure the acquisition of these key skills which will be reinforced within the curriculum.